ickb/proposal/README.md

 ## Future

-Once iCKB is realized, it will enable:
+Once iCKB is deployed, it will enable:

 - CKB-based Initial Stake Pool Offerings.
 - The official Nervos DAO community voting mechanism.
-- Godwoken switch from pCKB to iCKB.
+- Godwoken switch from pCKB to iCKB, protecting users from CKB issuance.
 - A multitude more L1 & L2 applications!

 ## Useful Resources